sindresorhus/alfred-plash/readme.md

 ```

 *Requires the Alfred [Powerpack](https://www.alfredapp.com/powerpack/).*\
-*Requires Plash 2.2.0 or later.*
+*Requires Plash 2.3.0 or later.*

 ## Usage

 In Alfred, type `plash`, choose a command, and then press <kbd>Enter</kbd>.

-The “Add” command accepts a URL and optionally a title:
+The “Add Website” command accepts a URL and optionally a title:

 ```
 https://sindresorhus.com/plash, Plash website